publiclab/Leaflet.DistortableImage/README.md

 ```

+To remove a tool from the toolbar at runtime, we have also added the method `removeTool(action)`.

 ### UI and functionalities
 Currently it supports multiple image selection and translations, and WIP we are working on porting all editing tools to work for it, such as transparency, etc. Image distortions still use the single-image interface.